 The CPSO is not a test laboratory and does not perform any testing.

 For certifcation and testing of Controlled Goods, suppliers can refer to the list of CAB (Certification), CAB (Certification-MRA), CAB (Testing) and CAB (TestingMRA) found here

 6. How should I display the SAFETY Mark?

-Information on displaying the SAFETY Mark can be found in Appendix N of the Consumer Protection (Safety Requirements) Registration Scheme Information Booklet.
+Information on displaying the SAFETY Mark can be found in Appendix F of the Consumer Protection (Safety Requirements) Regulations Information Booklet.

 7. What is the validity period of the registration of the Controlled Goods?

 The registration of Controlled Goods is valid for three years, and may be renewed.
 RS are encouraged to initiate the renewal process 6 months prior to the expiration date.